sassoftware/pyviyatools/README.md

 \# Return list of all members of a folder identified by objectURI, recursively searching subfolders
 *./listmemberswithpath.py -u /folders/folders/id -r*

+\# Return list of all CAS libraries on all servers *./listcaslibs.py*

+\# Return list of all CAS tables in all CAS libraries on all servers *./listcastables.py*

+\# Return list of all effective access on all CAS libraries on all servers *./listcaslibsandeffectiveaccess.py*

+\# Return list of all effective access on all CAS tables in all CAS libraries on all servers *./listcastablesandeffectiveaccess.py*

+\# Return list of members of a folder identified by objectURI *./listmemberswithpath.py -u /folders/folders/id*

+\# Return list of all members of a folder identified by objectURI, recursively searching subfolders *./listmemberswithpath.py -u /folders/folders/id -r*

+\# Return list of all groups and all their members *./listgroupsandmembers.py*

 **Troubleshooting**